qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 z-ordering.
 Z-ordering means that layers listed nearer the top of the legend are drawn over layers listed lower down in the legend.

 Layers in the legend window can be organised into groups.
+There are two ways to do so:

-To do so, right click in the legend window and choose :menuselection:`Add group`.
-Type in a name for the group and press :kbd:`Enter`.
+#.
+Right click in the legend window and choose :menuselection:`Add Group`.
+Type in a
+   name for the group and press :kbd:`Enter`.
 Now click on an existing layer and drag it onto the group.
+#.
+Select some layers, right click in the legend window and choose :menuselection:`Group Selected`.
-Also, if new layers are added to the project while a group is selected, they will automatically be placed in the group.
+   The selected layers will automatically be placed in a new group.

 To bring a layer out of a group you can drag it out, or right click on it and choose :menuselection:`Make to toplevel item`.
 Groups can be nested inside other groups.